moulos-lab/better4u/03_prs_derivation/external_cohort.md

 - Work is performed in a directory where genetic data files and `bmi_weight_chage_summary_adults.txt` are present
 - `plink` (and `plink2` if required) are in the system's `$PATH`

+Imputation to HRC r1.1 is essential for the rest of the process.
+If HRC r1.1 data are not available, imputation must be performed prior to continuing with this analysis plan.

 In the following, we are working with PLINK 1.90 binary file formats (`.bim + .bed + .fam`).
 Conversion steps between other indicative formats are provided.